A Lot or a Little?

 Parents Need to Know

-Parents need to know that this series isn't a one-dimensional display of cartoon violence.
+Parents need to know that Avatar: The Last Airbender isn't a one-dimensional display of cartoon violence.
 The well-developed fantasy material includes a spiritual aspect that underlies much of the plot, making it an epic martial arts tale, rather than a bang-'em-up show.
 As long as you're OK with the show's level of action, it's a fine pick for grade-schoolers.

-An epic fantasy about a time -- "long ago" -- when mythological tribes of people were represented by the elements water, earth, air, and fire -- Avatar: The Last Airbender may look like a video game send-up, but it's really closer to Japanese-style anime.
-Mixing magical fantasy and comedy, martial arts challenge sequences with Godzilla-style monsters, Avatar goes beyond the everyday action cartoon, bringing an interesting mix of Asian mysticism and epic fiction to the small screen.
+An epic fantasy about mythological tribes of people were represented by the elements water, earth, air, and fire, this may look like a video game send-up, but it's really closer to Japanese-style anime.
+Mixing magical fantasy and comedy, martial arts challenge sequences with Godzilla-style monsters, Avatar: The Last Airbender goes beyond the everyday action cartoon, bringing an interesting mix of Asian mysticism and epic fiction to the small screen.
 Take note -- adults may enjoy this one as much as the kids do.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.